Kwangkee/FL/FL@ClientSelection.md

   >>Next, we adaptively balance the exploration and exploitation of different arms to maximize the long-term reward.

+## FedScale
+A scalable and extensible federated learning engine and benchmark, http://fedscale.ai/

+FedScale: Benchmarking Model and System Performance of Federated Learning at Scale, https://arxiv.org/abs/2105.11367
+Swan: A Neural Engine for Efficient DNN Training on Smartphone SoCs, https://arxiv.org/abs/2206.04687

 ***
 Back to [Papers](#papers)
 Back to https://github.com/Kwangkee/FL